Pital, San Carlos: History

-Pital was created on 5 November 1948 by Decreto 36.
+Pital was created by Decreto 36 on 5 November, 1948.

 Geography

-Pital has an area of km^{2} which makes it the third district of the canton by area and an elevation of metres.
+Pital has an area of km^{2}, making it the third district of the canton by area and an elevation of metres.

 It is located in the northern region of the country and borders with 3 districts; Venice to the south, Cutris and Aguas Zarcas to the west.
 While to the north it borders with Nicaragua and to the east with the province of Heredia.

 Its head, the city of Pital, is located 28.6 km (50 minutes) NE of Quesada (Costa Rica) and 91.9 km (2 hours 30 minutes) to NW of San José the capital of the nation.

 It is located at an elevation of 100 meters above sea level.

-It is located at low altitude, because much of the district is located in the plains of San Carlos.
+It is located at low altitude because much of the district is located in the plains of San Carlos.

 Demographics

 For the 2011 census, Pital had a population of inhabitants.

-It is the third most populated of the canton, only behind Quesada and Aguas Zarcas, but surpassing to La Fortuna and Florencia.
+It is the third most populated of the canton, only behind Quesada and Aguas Zarcas, but surpassing La Fortuna and Florencia.